w3c/cg-program/README.md

 * Tooling support
 * Visual design and information architecture

-The Council's [issues related to revamp 2024](https://github.com/w3c/cg-council/labels/revamp-2024) capture some of the themes and challenges that we have surfaced through our discussions.
+The group's [issues related to revamp 2024](https://github.com/w3c/cg-program/labels/revamp-2024) capture some of the themes and challenges that we have surfaced through our discussions.

 ### Proposals